rogerdahl/duplex/README.rst

 Example
 ~~~~~~~

 Example view of a group of 3 duplicates.
-One regex rule selecting any file containing the string ``orig`` and one
- path rule, selecting the specific file ``tmp/edit.tmp`` have been added.
-Stars show the files marked for deletion
- by the current rules.
+One regex rule selecting any file containing the string ``fixed`` and one  path rule, selecting the specific file ``tmp/edit.tmp`` have been added.
+Stars show the files marked for deletion by the current rules.
 The prompt shows that this is group 5 of 6.

 ::

    Rules:
-               orig
+               fixed
                tmp/edit.tmp

     Duplicates: